WalterBanda/HealthIT/README.md

 # Setup for Monorepo

-The monorepo consists of submodules so a clone of the project won't cut it.
+The monorepo consists of submodules so a clone of the project is not enough.
 You have to initialize the respective repositories {Clone the various repositories}.

 To initialize the monorepo, run the following